gary-archer/oauth.apisample.netcore/README.md

 * The Kestrel web server is used to host the API over SSL
 * AWS Cognito is used as the default Authorization Server
-* The [jose-jwt Library](https://github.com/dvsekhvalnov/jose-jwt) is used to manage in memory validation of JWTs
+* The [jose-jwt](https://github.com/dvsekhvalnov/jose-jwt) library is used to manage in memory validation of JWTs
 * The project includes API deployment resources for Docker and Kubernetes